fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Whether to allow updating the `data` ref when a fetch error occurs
+  Whether to allow updating the `data` ref when a request error occurs

   Default: `false`